PolarBears-studio/player-controller/docs/api-reference.md

 | Crouch        | Ctrl | Crouch Input Action |
 | Sprint        | Shift | Sprint Input Action |

-Since the look control is handled by a different script, refer to the [Mouse section](api-reference.md#Mouse) later in this document to learn how to switch mouse look to right analog look and adjust the sensitivity for both.
+Since the look control is handled by a different script, refer to the [Mouse section](api-reference.md##Mouse) later in this document to learn how to switch mouse look to gamepad right analog look and adjust the sensitivity for both.

 ## CapsuleCollider